-These costs are all-inclusive of transportation, meals, lodging, drinks and facilitated workshops throughout the weekend – a $400 value!
-Financial assistance is available upon request – email beyondthetentDC@gmail.com for more information.
+This cost is all-inclusive of transportation, meals, lodging, and facilitated workshops throughout the weekend.
+Financial assistance is available upon request – email firstname.lastname@example.org for more information.

 GatherDC will be providing the option of group transportation from DC to the retreat center — but you can certainly drive on your own.
 However, we request that you stay for the entirety of the retreat – arriving and departing at the same time as the rest of the participants.
 In order to make this experience fully immersive, we ask that all participants be present, both physically and mentally, throughout the entire weekend.

 Of course!
 Email Rabbi Ilana (firstname.lastname@example.org) or GatherDC’s Engagement Director, Noa Nir (email@example.com) to find out if this is right for you.